Q: When will I hear back about my application?

 Q: Where do I find the status of my application?

-A: We anticipate our review process to be complete by April 18th 2018.
+A: We anticipate our review process to be complete by May 6, 2019.
 Application statuses will be provided to the application contact listed on the application.
 PEOPLE staff cannot tell you the status of your application before the review process is complete.
+You may call our office with specific questions, but updates are not provided in real-time.

 Q: How do I know if anything is missing from my application?

-A: Check the application checklist on our website to make sure you submitted all materials.
+A: Check the Completion Checklist above to make sure you submitted all materials.

 Q: How is my application reviewed?

-A: A admissions committee reviews all complete applications that meet our minimum academic and residency requirements.
-The committee uses a holistic admission process.
+A: An admissions committee reviews all completed, on-time applications that meet our minimum requirements.
+The committee uses a holistic admissions process.
 The most common reason students are not admitted is lack of space, not sub-par application materials.

 Q: What does first generation mean?

-A: The University of Wisconsin – Madison PEOPLE program considers you to be a first generation college student if neither of your parents/guardians have a 4-year college degree.
+A: PEOPLE considers you to be a first-generation college student if neither of your parents/guardians have a 4-year college degree.

-Q: What if I am a foster parent?
+Q: What if I have a foster parent?
 Whose information should I use mine or the birth parents?

 A: Use the information of the parent legally responsible for your care.